Diimy/textifier/README.md

 # Textifier

-The concept of this project is to create an ==OCR (Optical Character Recognition)== and have an WebApp.
+The concept of this project is to create an **OCR (Optical Character Recognition)** and have an WebApp.